 My research is at the interface between theoretical quantum mechanics and modern technological applications, in a field that has come to be known as Quantum Optics, and nowadays comprises any system that can be understood through quantum electrodynamics at low energies.

-I am particularly interested in open and/or critical quantum optical systems in the many-body regime.
+I am particularly interested in open and critical quantum optical systems in the many-body regime.
 By open I mean systems that exchange energy and information with its surrounding environment (e.g., through dissipation).
 By critical, I refer to systems that undergo some kind of phase transition or sudden change of behavior as their parameters are changed.

 My main contributions to this broad discipline can be divided in three groups: